BIT-DA/I2V-GAN/README.md

 This code borrows heavily from the PyTorch implementation of [Cycle-GAN and Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [RecycleGAN](https://github.com/aayushbansal/Recycle-GAN).
 A huge thanks to them!
 ```
 @inproceedings{CycleGAN2017,
-  title={Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networkss},
+  title     = {Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networkss},
-  author={Zhu, Jun-Yan and Park, Taesung and Isola, Phillip and Efros, Alexei A},
+  author    = {Zhu, Jun-Yan and Park, Taesung and Isola, Phillip and Efros, Alexei A},
-  booktitle={Computer Vision (ICCV), 2017 IEEE International Conference on},
-  year={2017}
+  booktitle = {ICCV},
+  year      = {2017}
 }

 @inproceedings{Recycle-GAN,
+  title     = {Recycle-GAN: Unsupervised Video Retargeting},
   author    = {Aayush Bansal and Shugao Ma and Deva Ramanan and Yaser Sheikh},
-  title     = {Recycle-GAN: Unsupervised Video Retargeting},
   booktitle = {ECCV},
   year      = {2018},
 }
 ```